A storm collided with our lives three years ago, and it hasn’t stopped since.

 Sometimes a diagnosis shakes us like a California earthquake.

-Sometimes the flurry of appointments upheave our lives like a coastal hurricane.
+Sometimes the flurry of appointments upheaves our lives like a coastal hurricane.

-When your 2 year old receives a Leukemia diagnosis you ask God questions pretty quick.
+When your two years old receive a Leukemia diagnosis, you ask God questions pretty quick.

 “Why would God allow Isabelle to develop cancer?”